 (16) Any attempt (successful or otherwise) to invade the privacy of others using IT resources will be regarded as a breach of this policy.

 (17) The University works to ensure that it manages and uses its IT resources efficiently and effectively.
-To protect the interests of the University and to ensure compliance with this Policy, the Chief Information Officer (or nominee) retains the right to examine any data or files and to monitor computer usage, and to intervene when necessary.
+To protect the interests of the University and to ensure compliance with this Policy, the Chief Information and Digital Officer (or nominee) retains the right to examine any data or files and to monitor computer usage, and to intervene when necessary.

-(18) Breaches of this Policy will be reported immediately to the Chief Information Officer.
-Complaints in relation to breaches may also be forwarded to the Chief Information Officer and the Director, Equity and Diversity, for action.
+(18) Breaches of this Policy will be reported immediately to the Chief Information and Digital Officer.
+Complaints in relation to breaches may also be forwarded to the Chief Information and Digital Officer and the Director, Equity and Diversity, for action.
 In these circumstances confidentiality will be maintained.

-(19) If the Chief Information Officer believes that unethical or illegal activities, or activities inconsistent with the University's purpose or mission, have occurred, these processes will be followed:
+(19) If the Chief Information and Digital Officer believes that unethical or illegal activities, or activities inconsistent with the University's purpose or mission, have occurred, these processes will be followed:

 (20) All University IT resource usage is logged and may be audited.
 Use of eduroam resources may be logged and audited by participating organisations.
 The University logs and audits the activities of visiting eduroam users.
 Usage and activity records belong to the University, not to the individual user.
 In most cases, these are admissible as evidence and are subject to relevant State and Federal Laws.

 (21) The University is responsible for ensuring the services and resources it provides to its community are used in efficient, lawful, proper and ethical ways.

-(22) The Chief Information Officer (or nominee/s) has the responsibility to:
+(22) The Chief Information and Digital Officer (or nominee/s) has the responsibility to:

 (23) Executives/Directors/Managers/Team Leaders/Deans have the responsibility to do the following: